Loading

 To record Israel's transition from the judges to the monarchy — from to to

-1 Samuel is a story of three men and a massive transition. is the last judge, a faithful prophet who anoints Israel's first two kings. starts strong but slowly unravels — consumed by jealousy, disobedience, and paranoia. rises from shepherd boy to giant-killer to fugitive, waiting for the throne God promised him.
-It's a masterclass in what makes and breaks a leader.
+1 Samuel traces the story of three pivotal figures during a transformative period. is the last judge, a faithful prophet who anoints Israel's first two kings. begins with promise but gradually unravels — consumed by jealousy, disobedience, and paranoia. rises from shepherd boy to giant-slayer to fugitive, waiting for the throne God has promised him.
+It is a profound study of what builds and destroys a leader.